cnosdb/docs/docs/en/latest/reference/sql.md

 ### GROUP BY Clause

-The GROUP BY clause must be after the condition of the WHERE clause and before the ORDER BY clause (if any).
+The GROUP BY clause must be after the condition of the WHERE clause (if there is one) and before the ORDER BY clause (if there is one).

-**Example**
+#### Example

 ```sql
 SELECT station, AVG(temperature)
 FROM air
 GROUP BY station;
 ```

     +-------------+----------------------+
     | station     | AVG(air.temperature) |
     +-------------+----------------------+